TemaDevotee/raw/README.md

 * **Agents** — agent name, model/provider and status.
 * **Knowledge** — collections and files with upload / download / delete and storage usage.
 * **Chats** — chat list with "Open Console" and "New Chat".
 * **Billing** — plan, token and storage usage.
+Owner role can change plan or quotas, operators/viewers see read-only data.
 * **Integrations** — connected providers.

 The Chat Console lets you talk to yourself: left side as client, right side as agent/operator.
 Grey bubbles are agent drafts; approve publishes, discard removes.
-Other sections remain read-only (только просмотр).
+Role affects abilities: viewers see read-only, operators and owners can send and moderate.

 Open it via **Tenants → Chats → Open Console** or start a new chat with **New Chat**.
 The same chat can be viewed in the main app at `http://localhost:5173/#/chats/<chatId>?skipAuth=1`.